tummychow/lanyon-hugo/README.md

 You can use syntax highlighting, if you have [Pygments](http://pygments.org/).
 See the "example content" post for an example.
 Lanyon has a color scheme of some kind for Pygments in `css/syntax.css`, but right now Hugo doesn't know how to use it (everything will be higlighted in Monokai).
 When Hugo implements this feature, I will also add it to Lanyon-Hugo.
 More detail on Hugo's syntax highlighting shortcode can be found [here](http://hugo.spf13.com/extras/highlighting).

-## To Do

-While Lanyon-Hugo is aiming for functional compatibility with Lanyon (ie all the old functionality is available and looks similar), there are still some things I'm missing:
-- pagination.
-Lanyon-Hugo does not have next/previous buttons (well they're there, but as you can see, they don't have any links).
-Jekyll's pagination feature is quite good, but Hugo's pagination is still on the roadmap for now.
-I may implement a hackish solution in the meantime, but ideally I'd rather wait until Hugo has a solid solution for this problem.

 ## Contributing

 If you're interested in hacking on this theme, please check out [CONTRIBUTING](CONTRIBUTING.md).